Use: TLS v1.1 and 1.2

 Note: The above DHE ciphers are safe to use only if dh group 14 (2048 bit) key sizes are being used for key exchange.
 If a lower dh group size is used with DHE ciphers then your server will be susceptible to the logjam attack.
 This setting may have to be set in the openssl code.
 There is not a configurable option external to the openssl module.
 Apache allows for configuring the dh parameters via their management interface.

-The following ciphers should be supported, but aren’t recommended for best practices.
+The following ciphers should be disabled based on the ROBOT attack (see below).
 The reason is they use RSA for both authentication and key exchange so they use a static public key in a X.509 certificate for key exchange; thus, they do not provide perfect forward secrecy:

 * Setup DH parameters to enable ephemeral DH 2048 cipher suites